 One reason this portable inverter generator is a top choice for versatility is that the Companion model gives you the ability to pair it with another EU2200i model with a simple parallel cord (a lot of other generators require a special adapter).
 There’s already a 30-amp socket on the generator, so once you’ve got two running in parallel, you’ll have 4400 watts of power!

 That means you’ll have the power for your entire RV in a combined package that weighs about 100 pounds.
 Not bad, right!
 If you’re tailgating, tent camping, or just don’t need as much power, you don’t have to be lugging around a huge 200-pound generator.
 You can just grab one of these little guys and go.

-Ok, so those Honda inverter generators are some of the top choices for ease of use, power, reliability, and low noise.
+Ok, so those Honda portable generators are some of the top choices for ease of use, power, reliability, and low noise.
 But like I said, they are not cheap.
-If you’d prefer a generator for your RV that’s a little more budget-friendly, here are some decent choices.
+If you’d prefer a quiet generator for your RV that’s a little more budget-friendly, here are some decent choices.

 This portable generator is RV-hookup-ready with a 30-amp outlet.
 Plus it has two regular 120V AC outlets and two USB ports for powering your devices.
 It’s also got a convenient LCD screen so you can monitor the generator load and know how much more you can plug in or turn on while it’s connected.

 And although it’s harder to find, the iGen4500 also comes in a dual-fuel model that can run off both gasoline and propane.